filipe-silva/FireflyIII.Net/generated/docs/RuleGroupsApi.md

 <a id="storerulegroup"></a>
 # **StoreRuleGroup**
-> RuleGroupSingle StoreRuleGroup (RuleGroup ruleGroup)
+> RuleGroupSingle StoreRuleGroup (RuleGroupStore ruleGroupStore)

 Store a new rule group.